1. To begin the game, teams can elect to have a face-off, or give possession to one team to start. The other team will start the second half.

-2. All players must wear helmets and hockey skates.
+2. All players must wear hockey helmets with a chin strap and hockey skates.
 Protective equipment is optional but highly recommended.

 3. No goalie equipment or goalie sticks permitted.

 4. All teams must have light and dark jerseys or uniforms.
 Home teams wear dark. -- IN THE TOURNEY MACHINE APP SCHEDULE -- BOTTOM TEAMS ARE HOME.

 5. There will be a minimum of one off-ice pond official/referee to monitor the play (scoring, time, puck reset, and arbiter of infractions).

 6. Referees will have the discretion to also award a "penalty shot" to the opposing team when a minor penalty is flagrant and/or a team is consistently playing in a reckless manner.

 7. Any major penalty, which includes any action that could possibly injure another player, will result in that player being ejected from the tournament.
 A Head Referee and/or an Off-ice pond official will determine major penalties in consultation with game referee.

 8. Abuse of officials will be considered a major penalty.
 This includes yelling, swearing, or arguing about calls.